micwu562/nspire-minesweeper/README.md

 ## Controls

-(Controls are listed on page 1.2 of the document)
+(You can find controls listed on page 1.2 of the document)

 ### General